 The test subject breathes into the breathalyzer device, exhaling air that consists of alcohol traces.
 Test results from a breathalyzer are often considered sufficiently accurate for admission as prosecution evidence in a DUI case.
 However, results from a PBT unit in the field are simply used to establish cause for additional, more accurate BAC testing.

 A negative characteristic that affects the reliability of breathalyzer BAC tests is in relation to their failure to take into account the varying personal traits of individuals.
 These tests are commonly conducted by applying an average multiplier to the BAC output reading.
 This multiplier – which is based on Henry’s Law – is 2,100, and is referred to as a “partition ratio.”
 This reflects the fact that on average, the amount of alcohol in a person’s breath is assumed to be 1/2100th of the alcohol level in the same quantity of blood.

-Additional Causes for Potential Inaccuracy
+Additional Causes for Potential Inaccuracy in DUI Cases

 The Supreme Court of the United States has weighed in on this matter.
 State vs. Brayman consisted of expert testimony from a chemist who explained that this ratio has the potential to vary depending on the individual being tested.
 Therefore, an experienced Pennsylvania DUI attorney may question the reliability of your breathalyzer test results by challenging this traditional average partition ratio assumption.

 BAC tests using a breathalyzer are subject to issues involving faulty equipment and human error.
 In order to ensure accurate results, these testing machines must receive proper calibration on a regular basis.
 As well, particular characteristics of the individual receiving a breathalyzer test can affect the results and provide a false reading.
 These include the presence of mouthwash or breath fresheners, body temperature, the ratio of blood cells to blood plasma, and particular aspects of person’s diet.